Nten0/matlab_practice/README.md

-This is a university project
+This is a university project for the course "Introduction to Matlab".

+The aim of the project was to learn how to use Matlab!